Jrodrigo06/llm-health-recommender/README.md

 ## Project Overview
 A FastAPI-based backend that uses an LLM to generate personalized health recommendations with a rag system to get context from a vector database created from health documents and answers the question based on user biomarker and lifestyle data.

+# Current Progress
+- Working on refactoring code
+    - Adjusting MongoDB for UserLogin
+        - Code to throw errors for incorrect login creds and for no existent user_ids
+    - Making user login page where the user also puts in info and thats stored in the db
+    - Using JWT for stateless authenication

 ## System Design
 - FastAPI for backend
 - LLM handles prompt-based recommendations